 I get asked this question a lot: "How did you become a flower farmer?"
-It has taken me over a year to articulate my story.
-Attending ASAP's Business of Farming conference this past weekend provided me with the structure and encouragement to sit down and really think about how I got where I am today.
+It has taken me over a year to articulate my story, but attending ASAP's Business of Farming conference provided me with the structure and encouragement to sit down and starting writing.
 I can't pretend that this story is just about me however.
-William, my husband, best friend, love of my life and partner in all things, is the real reason that I had the courage to follow this dream.
+William, my husband, best friend, love of my life and partner in all things is the real reason that I had the courage to follow this dream.

-I grew up on the coast of South Carolina and some of my earliest memories are of climbing the giant magnolia trees outside my dad's office and picking wildflowers along the path to the beach.
-My parents are both plant people through and through.
-My mom taught me at a young age that to pick lettuce, you don't actually yank the whole plant out of the ground.
-And that vegetables from the garden are immensely tastier than those bought from the grocery store.
+I grew up on the coast of South Carolina and some of my earliest memories are of climbing the giant magnolia trees outside of my dad's office and picking wildflowers along the path to the beach.
+My parents are both plant-loving and growing people, so I suppose growing plants is in my DNA.
+My mom taught me at a young age the joy of picking lettuce from the garden to make salad for dinner.
 I spent hours every summer watering trees at my dad's plant nursery and landscaping company, and I wanted to be just like him when I grew up.
 Family vacations were spent camping in the same mountains that I now call home.
 So its no wonder that my heart led me to be growing plants here the Blue Ridge Mountains.

-I spent my 20's living and adventuring in the Western states while leading outdoor adventure trips for teens - backpacking across British Columbia, mountaineering in Washington and rock climbing in Northern California.
-I would save all my money in order to travel (and do the same activities) in places like Nepal, Peru and Costa Rica.
+I spent my 20's living and adventuring in the Western states while leading outdoor adventure trips for teens.
+I spent my time backpacking across British Columbia, mountaineering in Washington and rock climbing in Northern California.
+I would save all my money in order to travel (and do the same activities, but without the company of teenagers) in places like Nepal, Peru and Costa Rica.
 I apprenticed on an organic farm in Georgia and fell in love with farming.
-I eventually became the director of the outdoor program and after 10 years of traveling, I started to crave a home.
-I got a dog, a cat, some chickens and built a huge garden in the heart of Asheville.
-I reconnected with a college friend and fell in completely in love.
-I married that sweet friend, added another dog to our family and built a bigger garden.
+I eventually became the director of an outdoor program (Adventure Treks).
+But after about 10 years of traveling, I started to crave a home.
+I bought a house in the heart of Asheville, adopted a dog, a cat, some chickens and built a huge garden.
+I reconnected with a college friend who recently moved to Asheville and after a few months of renewed friendship, we fell in love.
+I married that sweet friend (its William by the way), added we another dog to our family and built an even bigger garden.
 But I started to feel restless in my professional life.
 I loved working with kids and wanted a new challenge, so I joined an incredible team of folks who were starting a K-8 charter school.
 It was a wonderful experience, but my heart was still restless and being drawn even more strongly towards farming.

 I knew deep down that I wanted to be growing plants, but vegetables didn't feel right.
 One day while trail running, I had an intense vision that I needed to be growing flowers.
-I could see it so clearly in my mind: fields full of flowers.
-Throughout my life, I've carried with me my parents' love of flowering plants - drooling over dahlias at Pike's Place Market in Seattle before I even had a home, always having vases of fresh flowers in the house, growing them in my yard and designing the flowers for our wedding.
+I could see it so clearly in my mind: fields full of flowers and me tending them.
+Throughout my life, I've carried with me my parents' love of flowering plants - drooling over dahlias at Pike's Place Market in Seattle, always having vases of fresh flowers in the house and designing the flowers for our wedding.
 I tentatively approached William - who by now was well aware of my professional restlessness and wild dreams - and told him that I wanted to become a flower farmer.
-I started reading, researching, writing business plans and creating financial projections and spending every spare moment developing this dream.
-The biggest obstacle (besides finances and actually doing the hard work of farming solo) was that I wasn't sure that I could build a new business and really give it 100% while working a full time job.
-When I set my mind to do something, I go all in and want to be successful.
+I started reading everything that I could get my hands on, researching endlessly, writing a business plan and creating a financial projections.
+I spent every spare moment developing this dream.
+The biggest obstacle was that I wasn't sure that I could build a new business and really give it 100% while working a full time job off the farm.
+When I set my mind to do something, I go all in and will do anything possible to be successful.
 I wanted to quit my job and become a full time flower farmer.
 William was nothing short of heroic as he encouraged me to pursue this dream.

 We humans crave beauty in our lives.
 Flowers truly feed the soul and are such a unique expression of caring.
-Seeing the look on someone's face as I hand them a bouquet of fresh-picked flowers is unlike anything I've ever experienced.
-I love telling people the romantic names of varieties that I grow and feeling proud that when someone sticks their nose into my flowers, they'll inhale fragrance instead of chemicals.
+Seeing the look on someone's face as they hold a bouquet of fresh-picked flowers that I grew is unlike anything I've ever experienced.
+I love telling people the romantic names of varieties on the farm and feeling proud that when someone sticks their nose into my flowers, they'll inhale fragrance instead of chemicals.
 With each seed sown, weed pulled and bridal bouquet created, I am literally building our future and living the dream.

 Following your dreams is never easy - its hard work, sore muscles, fear of failure, loneliness, mistakes and lots of dirty laundry.
 But having the courage to step out of my comfort zone and explore that restlessness, with the unfailing support of William, led me to start this little flower business.
 Its the best risk I've ever taken.